 The first mode is of course "web site sucks because the designer is a beginner and/or trapped in frontpage."
-It happens.
+It happens... well, it used to happen.
+As I understand it microsoft has mutated front[age into the even more execrable (how it it possible??) editing front end of sharepoint.
 The second is, "pretty good, isn't selling anything, and reflects an inclination toward utility over artsiness."
 The third is, "if you're selling something, you'd better not even think of putting light text on a dark background."
 The fourth is then, "hey, you're an artsy type – go right ahead and use light text on a dark background if you insist, especially if you aren't trying to sell anything.
 Even less guarantee than usual that folks will poke around though."
 This still strikes me as a decent broad strokes assessment, even in this age of overused wordpress templates and remarkable sharepoint survivals.
 Depending on how my experiments were going, I think it is fair to put the early Moonspeaker among those sites in modes one or four.
 Such is life.

 On considering the lower right hand corner, there are two more items of at least minor historical interest.
 The "Made With Macintosh" graphic was once something of a big deal to have on your main page.
 Apple was in trouble still in those days, and it looked like there might be an effective monopoly in the consumer market of machines running windows very soon.
 Luckily that didn't happen, as that would certainly have made the present day problem of software vulnerabilities and privacy invasions that much worse.
 The second graphic reflects deep internet prehistory, before the days of spam filtering.
 Not only was it absolutely necessary to obfuscate your email address or watch it collapse under increasingly desperate offers of penis enhancement for only a small amount of money (pre-viagra days, even!).
 There was actually a good samaritan service being run that redirected spam bots into a data sink hole that filled them up with crud.
 The logic being, the lists of email addresses would become so corrupted by garbage they would finally bail out of the whole sordid business for something less obnoxious or sadly more effective.
 I suspect it never really worked, but it was worth a shot.